 Telford Burn to Lower Wairaki Hut (4 bunks): 4 hrs, 7.5 km

 It is a very hard climb above Telford Burn.
 The markers seem to suggest you go into the bush on the way up, but ignore that.
 Begin on the opposite side of the fence line as the campsite and you will find markers further up: keep going straight up whether you can see the markers or not.
-The climb up and along the Telford ridge tops is very exposed and would not be safe in a storm.
+The climb to and along the Telford ridge tops is very exposed and would not be safe in a storm.
 On the other hand, the descent down the other side is through the Takitimu forest and is easy going.
 The exit from the tops into the forest is well marked.

 8. Lower Wairaki Hut to Apirama Hut (12 bunks): 5.5 hrs, 13 km (map 133)

 The track is through dense tussock at times.
 The trail may be faint and it can be hard to see the next marker (a common issue on further sections of the TA), so you need to pay attention.
 Other parts are through forest.
 Apirama Hut is very nicely situated above a small river with a good swimming hole.
 There is a large flat grassed area around the hut and it gets plentiful sun.
 It’s worth getting there early so you can enjoy the place.
 There is an older, run down hut also with 6 bunks at the back of Apirama Hut.

 9. Apirama Hut to Lower Princhester Hut (6 bunks): 7 hrs, 17 km (maps 133, 132)